Royals vs. Rays Player Props Betting Odds

-You can wager on player prop bet odds for Wander Franco, Bobby Witt Jr. and other players on the Tampa Bay Rays and Kansas City Royals prior to their matchup at 6:40 PM ET on Thursday at Tropicana Field.
+Bobby Witt Jr. is among the players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Tropicana Field on Friday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!